Aegina: Decline

 In the repulse of Xerxes I it is possible that the Aeginetes played a larger part than is conceded to them by Herodotus.
 The Athenian tradition, which he follows in the main, would naturally seek to obscure their services.
 It was to Aegina rather than Athens that the prize of valour at Salamis was awarded, and the destruction of the Persian fleet appears to have been as much the work of the Aeginetan contingent as of the Athenian (Herod. viii.
 91).
 There are other indications, too, of the importance of the Aeginetan fleet in the Greek scheme of defence.
 In view of these considerations it becomes difficult to credit the number of the vessels that is assigned to them by Herodotus (30 as against 180 Athenian vessels, cf. Greek History, sect.
 Authorities).
 During the next twenty years the Philo-Laconian policy of Cimon secured Aegina, as a member of the Spartan league, from attack.
 The change in Athenian foreign policy, which was consequent upon the ostracism of Cimon in 461 BC, resulted in what is sometimes called the First Peloponnesian War, during which most of the fighting was experienced by Corinth and Aegina.
 The latter state was forced to surrender to Athens after a siege, and to accept the position of a subject-ally (c.
 456 BC).
 The tribute was fixed at 30 talents.

 By the terms of the Thirty Years' Peace (445 BC) Athens promised to restore to Aegina her autonomy, but the clause remained ineffective.
 During the first winter of the Peloponnesian War (431 BC) Athens expelled the Aeginetans and established a cleruchy in their island.
 The exiles were settled by Sparta in Thyreatis, on the frontiers of Laconia and Argolis.
 Even in their new home they were not safe from Athenian rancour.
 A force commanded by Nicias landed in 424 BC, and killed most of them.
 At the end of the Peloponnesian War Lysander restored the scattered remnants of the old inhabitants to the island, which was used by the Spartans as a base for operations against Athens during the Corinthian War.

 It is probable that the power of Aegina had steadily declined during the twenty years after Salamis, and that it had declined absolutely, as well as relatively to that of Athens.
 Commerce was the source of Aegina's greatness, and her trade, which seems to have been principally with the Levant, must have suffered seriously from the war with Persia.
 Aegina's medism in 491 is to be explained by its commercial relations with the Persian Empire.
 It was forced into patriotism in spite of itself, and the glory won by the Battle of Salamis was paid for by the loss of its trade and the decay of its marine.
-The loss of the state's power is explained by the conditions of the island, which was based on slave labour; Aristotle's estimated the population of slaves were as much as 470,000.
+The loss of the state's power is explained by the conditions of the island, which was based on slave labour.